Wednesday 10th September

 The London Ear

 [Repeated from Thursday noon.]
-Ghostwriter and critic Ben Thompson presents a DFS Algonquin Table for the post-thought era.
+Now in its 21st year: moonlighting ghostwriter Ben Thompson shakes up a snowdome of real and imaginary sessions with guests from the far-flung frontiers of musical and literary endeavour.
 For further information visit @btfoshizzle on X and find playlists at Ben Thompson's Facebook page.

 4:00pm - 5:00pm